lakiw/pcfg_cracker/docs/INSTRUCTIONS.rst

   :width: 400
   :alt: Getty the Goblin Picture 2

-How to build/update the Developer's Guide
+How to Build/Update the Developer's Guide
 ------------------------------------------

 Sphinx is used to create the Developer's Guide.
-To install Sphinx:
+To install Sphinx (the following assumes that python3 matches your Python 3 environment):

-`python -m pip install sphinx`
+`python3 -m pip install sphinx`

 To create an HTML viewable version of the Developer's Guide run:

 `sphinx-build -b html docs\source docs\build`

 Then you can view the Developer's Guide at docs\build\index.html

+Note: You may see some docstring related warnings.
+Those are expected and ok.
+I wanted to document several different Python dictionaries in the docstrings and I'm not sure how to do that without Sphinx complaining.

 To create a PDF of the Developer's Guide you will need a LaTeX distribuion, the latexmk package, and likely PERL as well.